 How Undercutting Hurts

 As a wedding photographer in Calgary and worldwide, I have worked incredibly hard to get to where I am.
-I know if you are a fellow photographer reading this, you probably have too.
+I know if you are a fellow photographer reading this, you probably have as well.
 The sweat, tears, anxiety, elation, – you’ve felt it all.
-I have developed many wonderful relationships with fellow photographers in the industry, however some of the emails I am receiving from fellow photographers, clients and potential clients has me worried.
+I have developed many wonderful relationships with fellow photographers in the industry, however, some of the emails I am receiving from fellow photographers, clients, and potential clients have me worried.

 More than worried, I am incredibly frustrated and saddened.